 You probably know gelatin from eating jello-type desserts as a kid.
 Gelatin is derived from collagen and so it is a form of collagen.
-I use gelatin most often in recipes such as my Homemade CBD Gummies or my Sunshine Jello.
+I use gelatin most often in recipes such as my Homemade CBD Gummies or my Homemade Jello.

 These are simply capsules filled with collagen protein.
 You may opt for these if you don’t want to add collagen peptides to your drinks or food.

-Benefits of Collagen Protein
+Potential Benefits of Collagen Protein